pritamdey/ODIN-python/README.md

 The repository contains the directory data which contains a toy dataset for fitting with ODIN and the lobe and hemisphere locations of every ROI.
 It also contains the following python files built as a local python project.

-- ODIN: The main functionality of this implementation
-  - ODIN.py :  all relevant functions for fitting the model and calculating the influence.
-  - helper_functions.py : contains some tools to construct some of the matrices needed to fit and visualize the data.
-  - simulation_generation_functions.py file is for simulating data from our model.
+- ODIN: This package contains the implementation.
+It has the following modules.
+The main functionality is bundled in the class ODIN.
+The method fit_and_detect_outliers of the ODIN class fits the model, calculates the influence measures and calculates the thresholds to classify outliers.
+- main.py shows the step by step fitting of our model
+- main.ipynb is a jupyter notebook with the same content as main.py
 - simulation_runtime.py does the runtime simulations shown in our paper
 - simulation_ownmodel_boxplots.py generates the boxplots in our paper
 - simulation_ownmodel_sen_spe.py can be used to generate the sensitivity/specificity table shown for our model in the paper.
-- main.py shows the step by step fitting of our model

 There is also an R implementation of this project [here](https://github.com/pritamdey/ODIN-r).